basilleaf/Moon/about/index.md

 date: 2016-03-21
 comments: false
 ---
-<p>Web developer on the NASA Planetary Data System <a href = "https://pds-rings.seti.org">Ring-Moon Systems Node</a> at <a href = "http://www.seti.org/">SETI Institute</a>.
+<p>Web developer for the NASA Planetary Data System's <a href = "https://pds-rings.seti.org">Ring-Moon Systems Node</a> at <a href = "http://www.seti.org/">SETI Institute</a>.
 CTO of <a href = "http://Spacehack.org">Spacehack.org</a>, a directory of ways to participate in space exploration.
 Co-creator of <a href = "https://spaceprob.es/">Spaceprob.es</a>, a catalog of the human-made machines that dot our solar system.
 Maker of <a href = "https://github.com/Basilleaf">various things</a>.</p>

 <p>
-This site is made with <a href = "https://github.com/TaylanTatli/Moon">Moon Jekyll Theme.</a>
+Thanks to <a href = "https://github.com/TaylanTatli/Moon">Moon Jekyll Theme</a> for this website design theme!

 <!-- div>
 <center><a href="http://taylantatli.github.io/Moon"><b>Moon</b></a> is a minimal, one column jekyll theme.</center>